houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 | Lots of audio and frequent transmitting |   5 to 8 hours |
 | Near worst-case high draw               |   4 to 6 hours |

-If the system is using a linear regulator from 5 V supply to 3.3 V, the regulator burns away the difference between the voltages as heat.
-With 250 mA load the regulator consumes `(5.0 V - 3.3 V) * 0.25 A = 0.425 W`.
-For 350 mA load it dissipated `0.595 W`.
-It will get fairly hot in the small 3D-printed housing, so a buck regulator should be more efficient for extended battery life.

 Approximate subsystem current consumption: